richi3f/pokemon-gourmet/README.md

 ```

 Attempt to generate recipes using the early stopping rollout policy with a 50%
-chance to finish the recipe early.
+chance to finish the recipe at the earliest possible.

 ```bash
 gourmet title,bug encounter,bug teensy,water -r early_stopping --stop_prob 0.5